CM-Cabinets Library User Guide

 In This Topic

-At Cabinet level, the Cabinet Machining > Special Cutouts page of the Cabinet Machining category makes it possible to add one special cutout to each cabinet component.
+At Cabinet level, the Cabinet Machining > Special Cutouts page makes it possible to add one special cutout to each cabinet component.
 Special cutouts can also be exported to custom tables to save and re-use!

 Watch the 6 minute video first because when you first look at this screen it can feel a little bewildering.
 However, once familiar with it, it is not as bad as it looks.
 For a more detailed discussion, watch the webinar.